Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-integration-servicebus/single-namespace/README.md

 - You can also import the code straight into your IDE:
     - [IntelliJ IDEA](https://www.jetbrains.com/idea/download)

-## Prevision Azure Resources required to run this sample
+## Provision Azure Resources Required to Run This Sample
+This sample will create Azure resources using Terraform.
+If you choose to run it without using Terraform to provision resources, please pay attention to:
+> [!IMPORTANT]
+> If you choose to use a security principal to authenticate and authorize with Azure Active Directory for accessing an Azure resource
+> please refer to [Authorize access with Azure AD](https://microsoft.github.io/spring-cloud-azure/docs/current/reference/html/index.html#authorize-access-with-azure-active-directory) to make sure the security principal has been granted the sufficient permission to access the Azure resource.

-### Authenticate using the Azure CLI
+### Authenticate Using the Azure CLI
 Terraform must authenticate to Azure to create infrastructure.

 In your terminal, use the Azure CLI tool to setup your account permissions locally.